AnthonyByansi/Git-for-Data-Science/Git-for-Data-Science/docs/git-advanced-techniques.md

 ## Cherry-pick
 Cherry-pick is a Git command that allows you to apply a specific commit from one branch to another branch.
 This can be useful when you want to apply a specific fix or feature to a branch without merging the entire branch.
+To cherry-pick a commit, first, switch to the branch that you want to apply the commit to.